 This course focuses on server-side Web programming tools, techniques and technologies for developing Web-commerce solutions.
 The focus is on Active Server Pages and XML.
-In addition, students learn to use Perl/CGI and Java2 as well as VBScript to create database, server-side, e-commerce websites.
+In addition, students learn to use Perl/CGI and Java2 as well as VBScript to create database, server-side, e-commerce Web sites.
 Interoperability solutions such as SOAP and BizTalk are studied.
 A project that builds an e-business solution is a major part of the course.
-Prerequisites: IT 510, IT 502, IT 600, IT 640, IT 650 and IT 665, or permission of instructor.
+Prerequisites: IT 510, IT 502, IT 600, IT 640, IT 650 and IT 665.